irceline/open_data/datasets/rio.md

 ```html
 http://geo.irceline.be/rio/ows?service=WFS&version=1.3.0&request=GetFeature&typeName=rio:no2_hmean&cql_filter=timestamp=%272016-02-14T07:00:00%27%20AND%20INTERSECTS%28the_geom,%20POINT%20%28161617%20170644%29%29
 ```
-Note: you can only querry location with coordinates converted to [`EPSG:31370`](http://spatialreference.org/ref/epsg/belge-1972-belgian-lambert-72/)
+Note: you can only query location with coordinates converted to [`EPSG:31370`](http://spatialreference.org/ref/epsg/belge-1972-belgian-lambert-72/)

 The following layers are available (currently at a 4x4km resolution):